CleverRaven/Cataclysm-DDA/doc/JSON_INFO.md

 "cooks_like": "meat_cooked" // (Optional) If the item is used in a recipe, replaces it with its cooks_like "parasites": 10,            // (Optional) Probability of becoming parasitised when eating "contamination": [ { "disease": "bad_food", "probability": 5 } ],         // (Optional) List of diseases carried by this comestible and their associated probability.
 Values must be in the [0, 100] range.
+"purification_factor": 0,   // (Optional) If item is used to purify water, additional multiplicative factor to the time taken.
+0 results in a constant time.
 ```

 ### Containers